-Based on the results of the laboratory testing, removal and recompaction of the near-surface native alluvium will result in an average shrinkage of 2 to 16 percent.
-However, the estimated shrinkage of the individual soil layers at the site is highly variable, locally ranging from a minimum shrinkage value of 1 percent to a maximum shrinkage of 20 percent at varying sample depths and locations.
+Based on the results of the laboratory testing, removal and recompaction of the artificial fill and near-surface native alluvium will result in an average shrinkage of 4 to 12 percent.
 It should be noted that the potential shrinkage estimate is based on dry density testing performed on small-diameter samples taken at the boring locations.
-If a more accurate and precise shrinkage estimate is desired, SCG can perform a shrinkage study involving several excavated test-pits where in-place densities are determined using in-situ testing methods instead of laboratory density testing on small-diameter samples.
+If a more accurate and precise shrinkage estimate is desired, SCG can perform a shrinkage study involving several excavated test-pits where inplace densities are determined using in-situ testing methods instead of laboratory density testing on small-diameter samples.
 Please contact SCG for details and a cost estimate regarding a shrinkage study, if desired.